cyberark/conjur/README.md

-# Possum
+# Conjur

-Possum is an identity and authorization service for infrastructure.
+Conjur is an identity and authorization service for infrastructure.

 [![Join Conjur Slack](https://slackin-conjur.herokuapp.com/badge.svg)](https://slackin-conjur.herokuapp.com)
 [![Stories in Ready](https://badge.waffle.io/conjurinc/jenkins-seed.png?label=ready&title=Ready)](http://waffle.io/conjurinc/jenkins-seed)

 ---

-Possum provides:
+Conjur provides:

 * **A role-based access policy language** which is used to define system components, their roles, privileges and metadata.
 * **A REST web service** to: